aamirazad/Notes/20-29 School/21 Notes/21.10 10th Grade/English/Characters in Hamlet/Horatio.md

 # Horatio

-- This character is [[./Hamlet (character)|Hamlet]]'s closest friend, a former fellow-student who has come to Elsinore for the funeral of the old king.
+- This character is [[Hamlet (character)|Hamlet]]'s closest friend, a former fellow-student who has come to Elsinore for the funeral of the old king.